Chart Color Schemes

 An assessment of population growth drivers in South Lake - Cockburn Central reveals an overall ranking slightly below national averages considering recent, and medium term trends

-South Lake - Cockburn Central's population was 12,902 as of Aug 2025.
-This reflected a growth of 1,179 people since the 2021 Census, which reported a population of 11,723.
-The increase was inferred from ABS data showing an estimated resident population of 12,878 in June 2024 and an additional 113 validated new addresses since the Census date.
-This resulted in a density ratio of 1,449 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-The area's growth rate of 10.1% since the 2021 census exceeded the national average of 8.6%.
-Overseas migration contributed approximately 64.0% of overall population gains during recent periods.
+South Lake - Cockburn Central's population is approximately 12,904 as of November 2025.
+This figure represents a 10.1% increase from the 2021 Census population of 11,723 people.
+The increase is estimated based on ABS data showing an estimated resident population of 12,878 in June 2024 and an additional 114 validated new addresses since the Census date.
+The population density stands at 1,449 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+South Lake - Cockburn Central's growth rate of 10.1% since the 2021 census is above the national average of 8.9%, indicating it as a region with significant population growth.
+Overseas migration contributed approximately 64.0% to the overall population gains in recent periods, driving this growth.

 Frequently Asked Questions - Population